 Economic union is a term applied to a trading bloc that has both a common market between members, and a common trade policy towards non-members, although members are free to pursue independent macro-economic policies.

 The European Union (EU) is the best known Economic union, and came into force on November 1st 1993, following the signing of the Maastricht Treaty (formally called the Treaty on European Union.)

 Monetary union is the first major step towards macro-economic integration, and enables economies to converge even more closely.
 Monetary union involves scrapping individual currencies, and adopting a single, shared currency, such as the Euro for the Euro-17 countries, and the East Caribbean Dollar for 11 islands in the East Caribbean.
 This means that there is a common exchange rate, a common monetary policy, including interest rates and the regulation of the quantity of money, and a single central bank, such as the European Central Bank or the East Caribbean Central Bank.

 A fiscal union is an agreement to harmonise tax rates, to establish common levels of public sector spending and borrowing, and jointly agree national budget deficits or surpluses.
 The majority of EU states agreed a fiscal compact in early 2012, which is a less binding version of a full fiscal union.

 Economic and Monetary Union (EMU) is a key stage towards compete integration, and involves a single economic market, a common trade policy, a single currency and a common monetary policy.

-Complete economic integration involves a single economic market, a common trade policy, a single currency, a common monetary policy (EMU) together with a single fiscal policy, tax and benefit rates – in short, complete harmonisation of all policies, rates, and economic trade rules.
+Complete economic integration involves a single economic market, a common trade policy, a single currency, a common monetary policy, together with a single fiscal policy, including common tax and benefit rates – in short, complete harmonisation of all policies, rates, and economic trade rules.